jao321/YClon/README.md

               git clone https://github.com/jao321/YClon.git

-The file to be clonotyped should have at least 4 columns with information of a unique sequence identifier, V gene annotation, J gene annotation and CDR3 or other column that maybe compared.
-Like the example bellow
+Once you have installed the required libraries, you can run YClon by providing an annotated BCR file in the MiAIRR format as input.
+It is important to note that the input file should have a minimum of four columns: a unique sequence identifier, V gene annotation, J gene annotation, and CDR3 sequence or another comparable column.
+For further guidance, please refer to the example provided below:

 | sequence_id | v_call      | j_call   | cdr3                                        |
 |-------------|-------------|----------|---------------------------------------------|